-All Qualifying Exams must be conducted remotely through Winter 2021 and until further notice.
+All Qualifying Exams must be conducted remotely through Spring 2021 and until further notice.
 Graduate Studies will keep programs and students informed when we begin to transition back to in-person QE's.
 Student Best Practices for Remote Exams and Faculty Best Practices for Remote Exams provide helpful information to support students and committees in preparing for remote QE's.

 QE Report Form: Report on Qualifying Examination for Admission to Candidacy

 Committee and Student Attendance at the Qualifying Examination

 It is the responsibility of all committee members to be in attendance for the entire qualifying examination.
 Unanticipated or unavoidable absence will be explained in detail by the Chair in the report on the outcome of the examination, and a specific plan for completion of the examination within 72 hours by all members of the committee will be detailed.